Canvas-Painter/Group17-Project/README.md

 # Repository Layout:
 1. /PainterExtension: Chrome Extension, features in sub-directories
+2. /Release contains the release notes which contain the most up to date overview of the project
+3. /Install contains the INSTALL.md (how to install on your computer) and SETUP.md (admin setup)
-2. /PainterExtensionSupplementary: Software that supports the Painter extension, but is not part of the extension.
+4. /PainterExtensionSupplementary: Software that supports the Painter extension, but is not part of the extension.
-3. /documents: The location of project documents including Project Proposal, Developer Documentation and User Documentation
+5. /documents: The location of project documents including Living Document, Developer Documentation and User Documentation
-4. /reports: The location of weekly reports written throughout its development
+6. /reports: The location of weekly reports written throughout its development
-5. /uml: The location of systems and architecture diagrams for the project
+7. /uml: The location of systems and architecture diagrams for the project
-6. /beta-testing: The location of the feedback received from our in-class beta test
+8. /beta-testing: The location of the feedback received from our in-class beta test

 # HOW TO INSTALL & RUN:
 # Installation